specCon18/bdd_bookbot/README.md

 # bdd_bookbot
-BookBot is my first Boot.dev project!
+BookBot is my first project for Boot.dev!